HrijulChauhan/UselessHotel/README.md

-Entire website works, supabase **shutdown my database** cause it was inactive so it just doesn't work online as of right now <br>
+Entire codebase works, supabase **shutdown my database** cause it was inactive so it just doesn't work online as of right now <br>
 ### tech used
 supbase SDK
 tailwindCSS